Siddhant-Ray/Curriculum-Vitae/README.md

 # Curriculum-Vitae

-This repository contains most recently updated versions of my CV.
+This repository contains the most recently updated versions of my CV.

 My full CV and also a single page resume can be downloaded here:
 - [CV](https://github.com/Siddhant-Ray/Curriculum-Vitae/releases/latest/download/cv.pdf)